Las Vegas DUI Checkpoints

 At the stop, the police will ask to see your license and registration.
 They also ask simple questions, such as where you are going and where you are traveling from.
 Officers are typically looking for signs you are drunk—alcohol on your breath, bloodshot eyes, slurred speech, etc. If the officer suspects you have been drinking (or committing another crime), the officer will ask you to pull over.
 They will probably administer field sobriety tests and a breath test.

-Common DUI Checkpoint Locations in Las Vegas
+Common Las Vegas Checkpoints Locations

 - Blue Diamond Rd